bbmusa/bbmusa/README.md

 Currently a B.Tech Cs&ce student 2024 batch,
 Searching for good job to make meaningfull contribution!

-and I'm gonna be king o the pirates!
+and I'm gonna be king of the pirates!